 top 50% 3

 The RTRS weighs each racer’s score in two ways.
 First, we calculate a travel factor for each racer at each race.
 Racers who live more than 50 miles from the starting location of a race (as measured in Google Earth as a straight line distance) will have their score multiplied by 1.25.
 One of the missions of the RTRS is to attract racers to visit Montour County, PA.
 Racers who are willing to make the more than 50 mile trip to come race with us are given this bonus as our way of saying ‘thanks’.
 We hope you’ll be back again.
 If you’re local, please note that we take great care to make sure you’re not getting the short end of the stick on this.
 The 1.25 value worked well for us in 2013 and 2014 and we’ll keep an eye on things as the 2015 season progresses.
 Our goal here is to attract greater numbers of distant racers while still respecting our local racers.

 RTRS scores are also weighed by using a difficulty factor for each race and, in some cases, for categories within a race.
 For instance, a member of a team typically receives a lower difficulty factor for a race than someone who goes solo.
 The RTRS uses a scale of 1–11 to measure the relative difficulty of a race because, well, 1–10 is boring!
-The difficulty factors for the 2014 races are being adjusted significantly from last year’s values, so be sure to plan your season’s strategy carefully.
+The difficulty factors for the 2015 races are being adjusted from last year’s values, so be sure to plan your season’s strategy carefully.
 Your best bet is to race with us at every race!
-The difficulty factors for the 2014 RTRS races are as follows:
+The difficulty factors for the 2015 RTRS races are as follows:

 To calculate your RTRS points for each race, the score that you’ve earned from your finishing position is first multiplied by your travel factor.
 That value is then multiplied by the race difficulty factor to determine your final RTRS points for the race.